-If the freedom and confidence that comes from living in your own home and not being a burden to your children is important to you, then you owe it to yourself and them to consider investing in a senior alert system.
+If the freedom and confidence that comes from living in your own home and not being a burden to your children is important to you, then you owe it to yourself and them to investigate what senior alert systems have to offer.
 It could mean the difference between packing off to an assisted living community or nursing home before you’re ready or living many more years in the comfortable and familiar surroundings of your own home.

 Firstly, it’s mandatory to separate senior alert systems from the stigma of those old TV commercials that have become the butt of cruel jokes about seniors.
 The individuals who find these kinds of jokes amusing are probably too young to have elderly parents who live in constant fear of experiencing a mishap like a fall while home alone.
 The true irony is that such people will be old someday themselves and will most likely regret ever mocking the very real fears that plague older people who choose to live independently.

 An inevitable fact of getting older is that our senses become less sharp along with our reaction time.
 Our sense of balance degrades as we age, which in turn makes older people more prone to slips and falls.
 Combine this with more brittle bones due to osteoporosis, particularly in women, and a very dangerous set of circumstances presents itself.

 The freedom and security that a very simple and inexpensive senior alert system provides to seniors living alone is substantial.
 The peace of mind that help is never far away and can be quickly summoned by a press of a button on a pendant worn around the neck or on the wrist is worth many times the cost of the system.

 Some of the top names in the emergency alert system industry are: